2/20/2025

 Operator

 Thank you.
-We'll now be conducting a question and answer session.
-If you'd like to be placed into question Q, please press star 1 on your telephone keypad.
-A confirmation tone will indicate your line is in the question Q. You may press star 2 if you'd like to move your question from the Q. For participants using speaker equipment, it may be necessary to pick up your handset before pressing star 1.
+When I'll be conducting a question and answer session, if you'd like to be placed into question queue, please press star 1 on your telephone keypad.
+A confirmation tone will indicate your line is in the question queue.
+You may press star 2 if you'd like to move your question from the queue.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing star 1.
 One moment, please, while we poll for questions.
 Our first question is coming from Martin Engler from Seaport Research Partners.
 Your line is now live.

 speaker